nathanielc/morgoth/mkdocs/src/detection_framework.md

 The answer is simple; every time the Lossy Counting algorithm is given an fingerprint is checks to see how many times it has seen that fingerprint.
 If the fingerprint has a frequency less than the `minimum support` than it is considered anomalous.

-### Consensus Model
+### Multiple Fingerprinters

-Each detector instance can have more than one fingerprinting algorithm.
+A detector instance can have more than one fingerprinting algorithm.
+In this case an anomaly is determined via a consensus model or using the average support.

+#### Consensus Model

+Using a consensus model each fingerprinter votes for whether it thinks the window is ananomalous by comparing its support to the minimum support threshold.
-In this case the detector will mark the window as anomalous only of the percentage of fingerprinters that agree is greater than a `consensus` threshold.
+If the percentage of anomalous votes is greater than a specified `consensus` threshold than the window is considered anomalous.

+#### Average Support Model

+Alternatively the average support from each of the fingerprinters is compared against the `minimum support` threshold.
+If the average support is less than or equal to the minimum support than the window is considered anomalous.
+By using the average support of the fingerprinters you essentially get a weighted voting system where each fingerprinter instead of voting yes or no gets to vote with a value between 0-1.
+The average of the votes is then compared to the threshold.

 ## Putting it all together